 According to credit card ownership statistics, about 34% of those who carry credit cards have at least three of them.
 In 2019, the average number of cards per person was 2.7.
 In 2009, this average was higher at 3.7.
 Still, the number of cards in circulation has been steadily growing over the past two decades.

-3. The average number of retail credit cards per person dropped between 2008 and 2018.
+3. The average number of retail credit cards per person rose between 2008 and 2020.

 4. Baby Boomers are the generation with the most cards per person.